Chiissu/Multichat/README.md

 ## License

-Copyright Froxcey 2023, all rights reserved.
+Copyright Chiissu 2023~2024, all rights reserved.

-Unauthorised use of this software may result in legal actions.
+Unauthorized use of this software can and will result in legal actions.